shoeffner/monty/01_HelloPython/slides.md

 - One sheet per week
 - Deadline is before Monday morning, 08:00
-- In groups of N students
+- In groups of TODO students
 - Sign up on Stud.IP